jackco1/YOLOv5_API/README.md

 2. Download a YOLOv5 model (https://github.com/ultralytics/yolov5/releases).
 If using a model other than 5x, the relevant variable in detect.py must be changed to reflect it.

-3. Send a post request containing a JSON body with a base64 encoded image.
+3. Run api.py and send a post request containing a JSON body with a base64 encoded image to localhost:5000/image.
 For example:
 {
   "image": "base64data"
 }